peterhinch/micropython-async/README.md

-# Application of uasyncio to hardware interfaces
+# Some uasyncio hardware drivers

 This document describes some device drivers and example programs using uasyncio to access hardware devices.

-Further code to follow.
+A more general tutorial on using uasyncio is [here](./TUTORIAL.md) - warning this is a work-in-progress and may contain errors.

 In general cooperative muti tasking simplifies the design of many types of embedded applications without incurring the overheads and many of the hazards